 Why you should trust us

 Mumsnet has been helping parents make their lives easier since 2000 and in those years we’ve seen, tried and reviewed thousands of strollers.
 We’ve watched trends come and go and safety features and engineering become more and more slick.
-We tested each of the strollers with real children in real situations, as well as standardised lab style testing and we're confident that our testing left no stone unturned.
+We tested each buggy with real children in real situations, as well as standardised lab style testing and we're confident that our testing left no stone unturned.

 Do brands pay for these reviews?

-All Mumsnet product reviews are written by real parents after weeks of research and testing, brands can't pay to win a Mumsnet Best award.
+All Mumsnet product reviews are written by real parents after weeks of research and testing – brands can't pay to win a Mumsnet Best award.
 We do sometimes earn revenue through affiliate (click-to-buy) links in our articles.
 However, we never allow this to influence our coverage.